dimfot3/MPI_Proj/README.md

 This procedure is repeated recursively changing the leader and the number of processes.
 In the end each one process should have points with minimum distance from pivot greater than the previous process and maximum distance smaller than the next process.
 The program should verify the correctness of the program on its own.

 ## Implementation
 The application where built in C and as MPI implementation OpenMPI is used.
 The building tool is CMake.

+There is available documentation in latex and html format in case you have doxygen.
+To create it you need to run ``doxygen sample_dox.conf`` in root directory and open html/index.htlm or run ``make`` inside the latex folder and open the created pdf.

 ## Dependencies
 For the main application: